GirmaSis/Ligand-data-integration/README.md

 It focuses on merging and analyzing datasets to extract meaningful insights, specifically related to ligand efficiency and binding affinity. <br>

-The project utilizes data from two primary sources:
+The project utilizes data from two primary sources found in the /raw/ folder:
 1. ***small library_znd.csv*** containing ligands with their respective binding affinity values.
 2. ***109_p10_filtered_datawarrior.xlsx*** generated from the Data Warrior tool, providing detailed physicochemical parameters.